I may not be an expert when it comes to preparing for the holidays, but I sure do have a lot of experience.

 - Get creative with the things you need; like you could take a milk jug and cut and paint it for holding hot rolls (don’t forget to line with thick towels to keep it from melting).

-- The idea is to involve everyone in the party process instead of you doing all of the work and never enjoying the party yourself.
+The idea is to involve everyone in the party process instead of you doing all of the work and never enjoying the party yourself.
+And you are done in record time.

 - Set up a decorating party and have everyone come over to help the day before.

-- Ensure that there are enough people bringing something (and what they are bringing) so that you know what will be coming and what will have to be provided by you.
+- Ensure that there are enough people bringing something (and what they are bringing) so that you know what will be coming and what will have to be provided by you (another list).

 - Use small plastic pools filled with ice to keep the drinks cold.